-Designed by D M Grant 1950 (replacing one destroyed by enemy action in World War II)
+The East window of Sunderland Minster was designed by D M Grant 1950 (replacing one destroyed by enemy action in World War II).

 The window contains the words of the Apostles’ Creed.
 Only two phrases have been omitted – “He descended into hell” and “To judge both the quick and the dead”.
 Pictorial representations link the Ascended Christ, St Michael and the Mercantile Marine with references to the city of Sunderland and the Diocese of Durham.